Nolan Jones Preview, Player Props: Rockies vs. Giants

-After going 1-for-4 with a triple and two RBI in his last game, Nolan Jones and the Colorado Rockies face the San Francisco Giants (who will hand the ball to Kyle Harrison) at 10:15 PM ET on Friday.
+The Colorado Rockies, including Nolan Jones (.419 on-base percentage in past 10 games, 55 points above season-long percentage), battle starter Logan Webb and the San Francisco Giants at Oracle Park, Saturday at 9:05 PM ET.

-In his most recent game, he went 1-for-4 with a triple and two RBI against the Diamondbacks.
+He racked up two extra-base hits in his most recent appearance (2-for-4 with a double, a home run and two RBI) against the Giants.

 Nolan Jones Game Info & Props vs. the Giants